bathom14/GravebloomReference/content/002 Races/Human.md

 # Human

 Humanity is a varied and multifaceted race, with many distinct cultures in different regions of the world.
-Humans tend to exhibit a greater variety in skill sets than most races, and are prone to intergrate into the cultures of other races.
+Humans tend to exhibit a greater variety in skill sets than most races, and are prone to integrate into the cultures of other races.
 In nearly every part of the known world, there exists some piece human history.

 **Ability Score Increase.** Two different ability scores of your choice increase by 1.